 I am just documenting all my research and learning that I did to build my concepts regarding the Unit Testing of a .NET Framework application in Visual Studio using various Test Frameworks.
 I would be glad if this learning will be useful for you as well.

-Below are 3 main Unit Test framework for writing unit tests for any .NET Framework application.
+Below are 3 main Unit Test frameworks for writing unit tests for any .NET Framework application.

 By default, for

 .NET Framework - Visual Studio provides a template for

 MS Test only.
 If you want to use

 xUnit Test Frameworks, then you have two options.

 To run the tests written with MS Test requires no additional setup, you can run them from Visual Studio Test Explorer.
 But to run the unit tests written with NUnit and xUnit, you have to work a little extra, you just need to install their adapter.